aurelija-93/static_dynamic_test_practice/part_1_docs/testing_task_1.md

   if card1.value > card2.value:
   # The below line should have "card1" instead of "card", as "card" is not one of the parameters
     return card
+  # The below line should be an elif statement, otherwise card2 will be returned even if both cards have the same value
   else:
     return card2